 |Marijuana possession||More than 10,000 lbs||Felony||Upto 40 years in jail and upto $1,000,000 fine|

 Addiction is Not a Final Verdict in Louisiana

 Addiction is difficult for anybody, especially trying to battle it alone.
 That is why it is necessary to seek out assistance at a rehab center for recovery.
-When choosing a rehab center, there are plenty of options.
+When choosing a rehab center, there are plenty of options to choose from the various rehabs in Louisiana.
 Deciding which one suits you best can be difficult.
 However, there is help out there to help you decide.
 Don’t put off such a life-changing decision.